We love Divi.

 As mentioned before, this is just the tip of the iceberg, we will take more in detail about server response time.

 So how do we fix the above?

 - Invest in better hosting such as Siteground or Cloudways. (these are just our preferred choices and there are so many out there that are as good or better)

-- Minimise the amount of scripts being called.
+- Minimize the number of scripts being called.

-- Use a plugin that combines your css and js files so instead of have 10 + you only have 3-4
+- Use a plugin that combines your CSS and js files so instead of having 10 + you only have 3-4

-- Export your images correctly and use a software like Compressor or Jpegmini to compress your images.
-Use image types that are smaller such as a jpeg or svg.
+- Export your images correctly and use software like Compressor or Jpegmini to compress your images.
+Use image types that are smaller such as a jpeg or SVG.
 We will take about this in detail in a later post.

 - Set up a CDN like Cloudflare